 2700.1 (Cont.)
 STATE ORGANIZATION AND GENERAL ADMINISTRATION 07-97

-d
+d.
+Section D.

 Sections D.1, D.2, and D.3.--Report in sections D.1 and D.2 the unduplicated number of eligibles and recipients distributed by age, sex, and race/ethnicity.
-Report in section D.3 the amounts of their medical vendor payments by age, sex, and race/ethnicity. that person's age as of of the Federal fiscal year of the report.
+Report in section D.3 the amounts of their medical vendor payments by age, sex, and race/ethnicity.
+Report age based upon that person's age as of September 30 of the Federal fiscal year of the report.

 Line Descriptions, Sections D.1 and D.2